Posted 29th April, 2018 by Alex Kallimanis 2 Comments

 Day 5 Ferry to Santorini from Naxos or Crete

 You can catch a ferry to Santorini from either Naxos or Crete.
-Santorini is the most famous Greek island and gets especially packed in summer.
+Santorini is the most famous Greek island and is especially crowded in summer.
 A lot of cruise ships also dock in Santorini.
-This means those famous sunset photos you see on Instagram will be much harder to get in summer when there are massive groups of other tourists.
 If you want to avoid huge crowds, it’s best to avoid Santorini in summer and combine Naxos and Crete instead.
 These are some tips on Santorini for first timers.

-Santorini is absolutely worthwhile, with unique black sand beaches and stunning views of a crescent shaped island surrounding a dormant volcano.
+Santorini is absolutely worthwhile, with unique black sand beaches and stunning views of a crescent-shaped island surrounding a dormant volcano.
 There are also several wineries on Santorini, like Boutari, which is a great activity to unwind on day 6 before returning home.
 Ideal months to visit Santorini are May and September.

 Day 6 and 7: Return Home from Santorini or Crete

-As for day 7, you may need to return to Athens to fly home (depending on where you’re coming from).
+You may need to return to Athens to fly home after a week in Greece.
 But Santorini has an international airport that serves much of Europe.
 The airports of Heraklion and Chania in nearby Crete also have direct flights to many major European cities during the busier tourist season that runs from April-October.

-It’s hard to go wrong visiting a Greek island, but depending on the time of year, and which island you choose, the experience can be vastly different.
-Read my article on 6 Fantastic Greek Islands to Visit in 2018 for a breakdown of several of the best Greek islands.
+It’s hard to go wrong visiting a Greek island.
+But depending on the time of year, and which island you choose, the experience can be vastly different.
+Read my article on 6 Fantastic Greek Islands to Visit for a breakdown of several of the best Greek islands.

 There’s so many great spots in Greece.
-If you’re interested in visiting Olympia, I’ve previously written on this important ancient site, along with tips on other things to do in the area in What Else Is There to Do Near Olympia, Greece?
+If you’re interested in visiting Olympia, I’ve previously written on this important ancient site, along with tips on Olympia.